r-cryptocurrency/rcryptocurrency-website/apps/scraper/README.md

 - **Sentiment Analysis**: Uses `natural` (NLP library) to score post titles and comments.
 - **Mention Tracking**: Identifies mentions of BTC, ETH, MOON, and other top projects.

+## Configuration
+Configuration is handled via the **root** `.env` file.
+Currently, no specific environment variables are required for the scraper, but it shares the database configuration.

 ## Schedule
 The scraper runs 4 times per hour to capture both breaking news and trending discussions:
 - **00:00**: Scrapes `new` posts (Catch breaking news).